-The valuation allowance increased by \$1.6 million during 2009 due primarily to deferred revenue and depreciation timing differences, partially offset by the expiration of research and development credits.
+The valuation allowance increased by \$11.8 million during 2010 due primarily to the greater net loss recognized during the year compared to last and deferred revenue timing differences.

-The Company adopted the provisions of FASB Financial Interpretation No. 48, Accounting for Uncertainty in Income Taxes, or FIN 48, an interpretation of FASB Statement No. 109, or Statement 109, on July 1, 2007.
-The adoption of FIN 48 did not impact the Company's financial condition, results of operations or cash flows for the years ended June 30, 2009 and 2008.
 Utilization of the NOL and R&D credit carryforwards may be subject to a substantial annual limitation due to ownership change limitations that have occurred previously or that could occur in the future as provided by Section 382 of the Internal Revenue Code of 1986, as well as similar state and foreign provisions.
 These ownership changes may limit the amount of NOL and R&D credit carry forwards that can be utilized annually to offset future taxable income and tax, respectively.
 In general, an ownership change, as defined by Section 382, results from transactions increasing the ownership of certain shareholders or public groups in the stock of a corporation by more than 50 percentage points over a three-year period.
 Since the Company's formation, it has raised capital through the issuance of capital stock on several occasions (both pre and post initial public offering) which, combined with the purchasing shareholders' subsequent disposition of those shares, may have resulted in a change of control, as defined by Section 382, or could result in a change of control in the future upon subsequent disposition.
 The Company has not currently completed a study to assess whether a change of control has occurred or whether there have been multiple changes of control since its formation due to the significant complexity and cost associated with such study and the possibility that there could be additional changes in control in the future.
 If the Company has experienced a change of control at any time since its formation, utilization of its NOL or R&D credit carry forwards would be subject to an annual limitation under Section 382 which is determined by first multiplying the value of the Company's stock at the time of the ownership change by the applicable long-term tax-exempt rate, and then could be subject to additional adjustments, as required.
 Any limitation may result in expiration of a portion of the NOL or R&D credit carry forwards before utilization.
-Further, until a study is completed and any limitation known, no amounts are being presented as an uncertain tax position under FIN 48.
-The Company does not expect to have any taxable income for at least the next several years.
+Further, until a study is completed and any limitation known, no a